God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 In contrast to the passages in Genesis and Exodus, the Sabbath is not commanded in the New Covenant.
 More than that, New Covenant believers are freed from the Sabbath obligation, as these verses attest: Mark 2:23-28; Rom.
 14:5-6; Col. 2:16-17.

 By a parallel argument we can draw this conclusion about the tithe: it was a tax, mainly to subsidize Old Covenant rituals in a theocracy, none of which applies to New Covenant believers.
-Just as the Sabbath does not apply to us believers in the New Covenant, even though God was the ultimate example of Sabbath keeping, so the tithe no longer applies to New Covenant believers.
+Just as the Sabbath does not apply to us believers in the New Covenant, even though God was the ultimate Sabbath Keeper, so the tithe no longer applies to New Covenant believers.
 Sabbath keeping and tithing were rituals, and the tithe has the added force of being a tax.
 And Old Covenant taxes don’t apply to us.

 10..
 But Old Testament themes and laws are carried forward into the New Testament.